bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Summary, Content Rotator." />
 </p>

-In summary, hopefully through this project, you saw that you can use callback functions, <b>timers</b>, and recursions to make something like this content rotator work without a tremendous amount of code, especially in combination with <b>jQuery</b> and the built-in effects library, like the fade in and fade out.
-Although it would be interesting to make the same script work without <b>jQuery</b>, that would be a good challenge for you.
+<p>In summary, hopefully through this project, you saw that you can use
+callback functions, <b>timers</b>, and recursions to make something like this content rotator work without a tremendous amount of code, especially in combination with <b>jQuery</b> and the built-in effects library, like the fade in and fade out.
+Although it would be interesting to make the same script work without <b>jQuery</b>, that would be a good challenge for you.</p>

-See if you can do that or what else could you make work with this script?
-The script is fading content in and out and we&apos;re right now we&apos;re fading in and out paragraphs on our HTML here, but it really could be anything, and I could add paragraphs.
+<p>See if you can do that or what else could you make work with this
+script?
+The script is fading content in and out and we&apos;re right now we&apos;re fading in and out paragraphs on our HTML here, but it really could be anything, and I could add paragraphs.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 494. rotator.html - quoted paragraphs (287) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">